 Individual Student Planning

-Individual and small-group counselling, individual/family/school crisis intervention, peer facilitation, consultation/collaboration, referrals.
+Counselors provide Individual and small-group counselling, individual/family/school crisis intervention, peer facilitation, consultation/collaboration, and outside referrals.

 High School / IB Retreat & MS Skills Conference